hsinnan75/Dart/README.md

 # Changes

-version 1.1.2: fix a bug in the alignment report (this bug may report wrong alignment coordinates).
+version 1.1.2: fix a bug in the alignment report.

 # Compiling